Last Updated on May 9, 2026 by Bibhu Ranjan Mund, MPH

 Importance of Safe Cooking During Pregnancy Period:

 In pregnancy, the immune system is more sensitive and puts the mother at risk of food borne diseases like salmonella and listeriosis.
-The right cooking techniques and hygiene can be used to prevent infection that can lead to cancers such as low birth weight and preterm births.
+The right cooking techniques and hygiene can be used to prevent infection that may lead to low birth weight and preterm births.

 Additional Nutritional Requirements During Pregnancy